tuncaykocak/tuncaykocak.github.io/README.md

 ----------

-- In order to send **newsletters** about your posts to your subscribers, you should register an account in [tinyletter](http://www.tinyletter.com " tinyletter").
+- In order to send **newsletters** Hakkında your posts to your subscribers, you should register an account in [tinyletter](http://www.tinyletter.com " tinyletter").

 Find the line `'https://tinyletter.com/yourproject', ` in the *newsletter.html* and replace 'yourproject' with your registered website.